Social Icons

 Directed by Keishi Ōtomo

-In the 90s there was an anime series that I and my peers looked forward to seeing daily, we tried not to miss an episode of the swordsman and one time Samurai Hitokiri Battōsai, as he goes about helping villagers and bringing down oppressors.
+In the 90s, there was an anime series that I and my peers looked forward to watching daily.
+We tried not to miss an episode of the swordsman, the one-time Samurai Hitokiri Battōsai, as he went about helping villagers and bringing down oppressors.

-The Manga series of Hitokiri Battōsai was successful enough to spring out an Anime (cartoon) series and after a long wait of 13 years this wonderful live action movie of the tales of Hitokiri Battōsai/Rurouni Kenshin was done.
+The Hitokiri Battōsai manga series was successful enough to spawn an anime (cartoon) series, and after a long wait of 13 years, this wonderful live-action movie of the tales of Hitokiri Battōsai (Rurouni Kenshin) was made.

-Continuity is the movies strong point, and that was nothing compared to the fluidity of the fighting style displayed.
-The fight coordinator and the director Keishi Ōtomo made sure that the fame and the skill of Hitokiri Battōsai that we have seen and read of in the Anime and Manga was well portrayed.
-The actor Takeru Satoh, was also a high point in the movie as transformation from Anime to live action can be sometimes difficult as some of the motions in a cartoon can’t be well adapted, but Satoh tried and it was impressive.
+Continuity is the movie’s strong point, and that’s nothing compared to the fluidity of the fighting style displayed.
+The fight coordinator and director, Keishi Ōtomo, made sure that the fame and skill of Hitokiri Battōsai—which we’ve seen and read about in the anime and manga—were well portrayed.
+The actor, Takeru Satoh, was also a high point in the movie.
+Transforming from anime to live action can sometimes be difficult, as some of the motions in a cartoon can’t be easily adapted, but Satoh tried, and it was impressive.

-The film like the Manga and Anime focuses on fictional events that took place during the early Meiji period in Japan, it follows the stories of Hitokiri Battōsai who was a former Samurai who gave up fighting and uses a reverse edge sword, so as not to part take in killing anymore.
+The film, like the manga and anime, focuses on fictional events that took place during the early Meiji period in Japan.
+It follows the story of Hitokiri Battōsai, a former samurai who gave up fighting and now uses a reverse-edge sword to avoid killing.

-The movie shows how he went about trying to live a sword free life and yet keeps falling into situations that he has to draw the sword again.
+The movie shows how he tries to live a sword-free life but keeps falling into situations where he has to draw his sword again.

-The sad thing I had to face while watching this movie is the fact that I had to wait over 35 minutes to see Kenshin take on a gang, that first scene was so impressive that I just had to rewind to see it again, this is one of the coolest movies to see, and I recommend it to all Samurai X fans.
+The sad thing I had to face while watching this movie is that I had to wait over 35 minutes to see Kenshin take on a gang.
+I can understand the need to give the viewer some form of suspense, but I thought it would have been better served with a fight early and then the long wait.
+That first fight scene was so impressive that I just had to rewind to see it again.
+This is one of the coolest movies to watch, and I recommend it to all Samurai X fans.

 0 comments: